 The language you’ll most likely write in is English.
 But the piece may be read by business buyers internationally or translated into other languages.

-Strict meanings and colorful turns of phrase consequently will be lost in translation, or just fall flat.
+That means strict meanings and colorful turns of phrase will be lost in translation, or just fall flat.
 A clear, internationally flexible style will address readers effectively across the globe.

 In essence, you need to hone your bullshit detection.

 Discernment helps with jargon removal, product claims that can’t be supported, breathless cheerleading, superlatives, and identifying anything else that doesn’t pass the “straight-faced test.”

 It also builds your maturity around when to dig your heels in on changes that your clients or colleagues want to make on your writing, and when to just let it go.
 This takes practice and some critical thinking, but it definitely can be learned.